 The cornerstone of your local Public Health Department is your public health workforce.
 DOH-St. John’s outstanding workforce gives us the ability to respond to an anthrax attack, an H1N1 Influenza pandemic, an increase in drug resistant Tuberculosis, emerging Ebola or Zika threats and other Public Health Emergencies.
 Remember, a strong Public Health System saves lives!

 We humbly serve!

-- Collaborating with local agencies to link people to needed health services providing Family Planning, WIC, and Healthy Start services.
+- Collaborating with local agencies and community partners to link people to needed health services, providing services such as:

-- Planning and responding to natural and man made disasters - such as, hurricanes, pandemic flu, toxic spills, and bio-terrorism.
+- Planning and responding to natural and man made disasters:

 In 2004, DOH - St Johns embarked on a Journey of Continuous Quality Improvement, embracing the Baldrige / Sterling Management Model to pursue Organizational Performance Excellence.
 The National Baldrige Criteria for Performance Excellence provides a framework for our Agency to ensure fiscal sustainability through improved efficiencies, via continuous quality improvement.
 I am pleased to share that DOH – St. Johns is a four time recipient of the Governor’s Sterling Award and Governor’s Sterling Sustained Performance Excellence Award.